 Mother of the bride outfits were traditionally very formal and fitted but these styles have become more versatile and flowing over time.
 It is vital to match your outfit to the formality of the wedding and your unique style.

-Traditionally, a mother of the bride can wear any colour except the wedding dress colour.
-The bride should be the only one in white on her big day.
-Black is acceptable but should be broken up by another colour and prints should be subtle rather than bold, striking designs.
+Traditionally, the mother of the bride can wear any colour except for the wedding dress colour.
+Black is acceptable but should be broken up by another bright colour and light accessories.
+Prints should be subtle rather than bold and striking designs.

 Monsoon: Offers a range of elegant and timeless outfits.
 This shop is best for fitted and neat styles rather than floaty relaxed dresses.

-Dorothy Perkins: Larger DP shops will seasonally (before Christmas and in spring) have a range of dresses and wedding suits that can be very adaptable and wore again by your mum.
+Dorothy Perkins: Larger DP shops will seasonally (before Christmas and in spring) have a range of dresses and wedding suits that are very adaptable and can be worn again.

-Most of the above guidance and recommendations apply to both; mother of the bride and mother of the groom.
-However, it is vital that these two special ladies have complementary but different dress colours, styles, so they feel distinct from one another.
+Most of the above guidance and recommendations apply to both mother of the bride and mother of the groom.
+However, it is vital that these two special ladies have complementary but different style and colour dresses so they feel distinct from one another.
 Where possible, it is recommended to both shop with the bride independently to ensure that outfits chosen are similar and not significantly different in terms of glamour or formality.